MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-dfs-namespace-guidance.md

      > [!NOTE]
      > If you collect logs on both the client and the server, wait for this message on both nodes before reproducing the issue.

-7. Enter *Y* to finish the log collection.
+7. Enter *Y* to finish the log collection after the issue is reproduced.

-The traces will be stored in a zip file in the *C:\\MSDATA* folder that can be uploaded to the workspace for analysis.
+The traces will be stored in a zip file in the *C:\\MSDATA* folder, which can be uploaded to the workspace for analysis.

 ## Reference